Financial Support for MSIS Students

 What is an assistantship?

 An assistantship is a form of work study for graduate students that typically awards a tuition waiver and stipend in exchange for part-time work.
 While departments and offices at the University of Tennessee offer a number of different types of graduate assistantships and associateships, SIS positions are Graduate Teaching Assistantships.
-Most SIS GTA positions are one-quarter or one-half time, meaning they require either 10 or 20 hours of work per week.
-Graduate teaching assistants (GTAs) may be 9-month appointments or 12-month appointments.
-Nine-month appointments serve for two consecutive semesters beginning in the fall semester of an academic year (fall, spring).
-Twelve-month appointments serve for three consecutive semesters beginning in the fall semester of an academic year (fall, spring, and summer).

 Where can I do an assistantship?